IMPORT

 csv_cols

-col_nr Defines the column number starting from one.
-Alternatively, you can define a certain column range (for example, 5...8 for columns 5,6,7,8).
+You can also define a column range, for example, 5..8 for columns 5, 6, 7, 8.
 Column numbers must be in ascending order.

 Example

-In this example, the first four columns are the column numbers loaded from the CSV file, and the last column has the date format specified for the CSV file.
+In this example, four columns are loaded from the CSV file, with the fourth column using a specified date format.

 (1..3,4 FORMAT='DD-MM-YYYY')